 The better flow of well-oxygenated blood can provide more energy for them.

-Hairballs And Inedible Matter
+Hairballs And Harmful Objects

-Cats and hairball pretty much go hand in hand.
 As cat owners, finding or stepping on a freshly regurgitated hairball is part and parcel of cat ownership.

 Even though it is normal for cats to have hairballs, it can be dangerous if the hairball gets too big and gets stuck in the cat’s digestive tract.